 ⚠️ Apple doesn’t list the MacPro5,1.
 See below for further information about this model.

-I am extremely grateful to tiktik, who provided a complete listing, and to all those Mac users who have confirmed version numbers as well.
+I am extremely grateful to tiktik, who provided a complete listing, to all those Mac users who have confirmed version numbers as well, and to Pico who kindly gave me a script to unscramble numbers from updates.

 T2 chip models:

-The iMac Pro and 2018 MacBook Pro with Touch Bar (MacBookPro15,1 and 15,2) use a different mechanism for firmware updates, managed by their T2 chips.
+The iMac Pro, 2018 MacBook Pro with Touch Bar (MacBookPro15,1 and 15,2), 2018 Mac mini and 2018 MacBook Air all use a different mechanism for firmware updates, managed by their T2 chips.
 They also appear unable to run

 How to check your Mac’s EFI firmware version